Support the Groundwork Elizabeth MicroFarm

-To ensure the safety of our valued community members during this unprecedented time, the 17th Annual Tour de Elizabeth has been postponed.
-However, we’d like to take this opportunity to do something special.
+To ensure the safety of our valued community members during this unprecedented time, the 17th Annual Tour de Elizabeth was postponed.
+However, we took the opportunity to do something special.

-On Sunday, May 17, Groundwork Elizabeth will present a virtual 17-mile guided tour with lifelong Elizabeth residents.
-We hope you’ll join us on our Facebook page for this unique view of our city that will begin with our scenic parks and waterfront, guide you through tree-lined residences and bustling businesses and conclude in Elizabeth’s historic downtown.
+On Sunday, May 17, Groundwork Elizabeth presented a virtual 17-mile guided tour with lifelong Elizabeth residents.
+We hope you’ll look us up on our Facebook page for more information on this unique view of our city that began with our scenic parks and waterfront, guided you through tree-lined residences and bustling businesses and concluded in Elizabeth’s historic downtown.

 Our mission is to bring about the sustained regeneration, improvement and management of the physical environment by developing community-based partnerships which empower people, businesses and organizations to promote environmental, economic and social well-being.